TheLazyGamer/NeoBot/README.md

 # Setup and Instructions

-Create a subfolder in your Documents folder called Neopets
+Create a subfolder in your Documents folder called NeoBot

 Download and unzip the package, go into the NeoBot-master folder, and copy and paste all the contents into your Documents folder